-- 1) If work was conducted or equipment used at an institutional or industrial setting at any time, a Registered Research Institutional/Industrial Setting Form (1C) must be completed following the end of experimentation, shown at check-in, and displayed with the project.
-Form 1C is also required for all RRI projects (grades 9-12) which are mentored by a professional research scientist/engineer or paid mentor. - 2) An Institutional Review Board (IRB) must review all human subjects projects for risk assessment and approval BEFORE experimentation begins.
+- 1) If work was conducted or equipment used at an institutional or industrial setting at any time, a Registered Research Institutional/Industrial Setting Form (1C) must be completed following the end of experimentation, shown at check-in, and displayed with the project. - 2) An Institutional Review Board (IRB) must review all human subjects projects for risk assessment and approval BEFORE experimentation begins.
 If the IRB determines the project involves more than a minimal risk to the human subjects, then a Qualified Scientist will need to oversee the project and complete the Qualified Scientist Form (2). - 3) Not required for observational studies involving animals in their natural environment or animals in zoological parks with no manipulation of their environment or interaction between the experimenter and the subject animal(s). - 4) rDNA studies must be supervised by a Qualified Scientist or Designated Supervisor with relevant expertise. - 5) Qualified Scientist Form (2) is required for studies handling BSL-2 organisms, human and animal tissues or rDNA.
 Special rules apply for unknown microorganisms isolated from the environment.
 See ISEF Rules & Guidelines. - 6) These projects require a qualified Designated Supervisor and completed Form (3). - 7) Continuation projects require Continuation Form (7) which must be displayed with the project. - 8) Also requires a sample of the Informed Consent Form. - 9) If project is a Vertebrate Animal Decomposition Study.